CAS Computer Replacement Program (CCRP) Policy

 Emergency CCRP Orders are processed July 1 – May 31.
 Emergency orders must meet the criteria below, and are subject to CASIT and department budget manager approval.
 If approved, the purchase will be charged against the department’s future CCRP eligibility allocation.

-A machine is eligible for emergency replacement if the following criteria are met:
+A machine is eligible for an emergency replacement if the following criteria are met:

 - The warranty has expired AND